-Owners and management will keep a record of operation activities in accordance with SOPs written specifically for this property to show compliance with the MS4 Permit.
+The owners and property management will keep a record of operation activities in accordance with SOPs written specifically for this property to show compliance with the MS4 Permit.
 All information showing compliance with this Plan is also kept in Appendix C.